 Story of Saint Ann Shrine

 In 1892, Pope Leo XIII sent a first-class relic of Saint Ann to the famous Shrine of Saint Ann de Beaupré in Canada.
-On the way to Canada, the bearer of this precious relic stopped in New York City at the then little church of Saint Jean Baptiste.
+On the way to Canada, the bearer of this precious relic stopped in New York City to the French-Canadian parish and the little church of Église Saint Jean Baptiste.
 The relic was exposed in the church, and miraculously the sick and afflicted were cured, the blind saw, the lame walked, souls came back to God!

-Moved by such devotion, the bearer of the relic arrived at Beaupré and requested a portion of the relic be returned to Saint Jean’s in New York.
+Moved by such devotion, the bearer of the relic arrived at Beaupré and requested from the rector that a portion of the relic be returned to Saint Jean’s in New York.
 As a result, the relic was divided and a portion of it was returned to the church in New York.
-The first annual Novena (nine days of prayer leading up to the Feast of Saint Ann on July 26th) began July 19, 1892 and has continued every year in the United States.
+The first annual Novena (nine days of prayer leading up to the Feast of Saint Ann on July 26) began July 19, 1892 and has continued every year since in the United States at Saint Ann Shrine, New York City..

 All donations to Saint Ann Shrine support the various ministries of the priests, deacons and brothers of the Congregation of the Blessed Sacrament.
 Please pray for us and our ministry!